bahaeddine/cv/index.md

 `2009-2010`
 __Bachelor of Mathematics- with honors__
-- Tunis - Alaoui High School
+- Korba - Al Akhlak School

 ## Certifications